aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Kina.md

 It is also assumed that the [DeathType](../../Actors%20states/Enemy%20features.md#deathtype) of the enemy supports the `reservedata` feature as it is needed by [Maki](Maki.md) in case they want to revive this enemy.

+It is also assumed that this enemy is loaded with a [chargeonotherenemy](../../Actors%20states/Enemy%20features.md#chargeonotherenemy) configured so their `hitaction` logic works (typically it would be set to [Maki](Maki.md)).

 ## [StartBattle](../../StartBattle.md) special logic
 After loading this enemy, the following special adjustements happens to them if [flags](../../../Flags%20arrays/flags.md) 614 is true (HARDEST is active):